EliteOutlaws/LegGL/README.md

 # LegGL
 An old engine based in OpenGL with Audio, Terrain, and other capabilities

 note: only for demonstration purposes.

+To run: Go to LegGL/Release/ , extract folder, and run LegGL.

-Many features were modified and/or broken due to files being recovered from a failed harddrive at least once, and random tweaks through the years.
+Many features were modified, recovered, and/or broken due to files being recovered from a failed harddrive at least once, and random tweaks through the years since it began as a test engine on XP.
+Both Audio and Camera worked but were broken at some point.